Dealing with Disappointment in Your New Life

 They are disappointed that their Arabic learning is so slow… that team life wasn’t what they expected… that the school system is so harsh… that they can’t help their kids with homework… that they can’t seem to find a rhythm for connecting with God in an urban setting…… that the community orientation of an Arabic setting means groups are tight-knit and not open to outsiders.

-There’s not one arena of life: spiritual, vocational, social, familial, that they aren’t experiencing disappointment.
+There’s not one arena of life: spiritual, vocational, social, familial, where they aren’t experiencing disappointment.

 Major transitions have a way of creating a demarcation that defines our life with a BEFORE and AFTER.